trivalik/openvision-development-platform/README.md

 * Do we need more Vision Developers?
 Absolutely yes!
 Contribute to our git and we will contact you!
 * Do we need more Vision Testers?
 Absolutely yes!
 Test our images and report bugs, help us grow you'll see the title flows.
 * Do we support our image in multiboot situations?
 No!
 Check about screen and if our module is not loaded then you're on your own!
+* Nobody is allowed to distribute our images on linuxsat-support.com, if you don’t respect this wish your “Vision Tester” access will be revoked.

 If you see your model in https://github.com/OpenVisionE2/openvision-development-platform/blob/develop/Vision-metas.md it means there will be Open Vision for it otherwise read https://forum.openvision.tech/viewtopic.php?f=2&t=30 and don't spam the board!